pakeke-constructor/Cyan/README.md

-# THERE IS A BIG BUG I HAVENT FIXED YET, DONT USE THIS

-# THERE IS A BIG BUG I HAVENT FIXED YET, DONT USE THIS

-# THERE IS A BIG BUG I HAVENT FIXED YET, DONT USE THIS

-# THERE IS A BIG BUG I HAVENT FIXED YET, DONT USE THIS

-# THERE IS A BIG BUG I HAVENT FIXED YET, DONT USE THIS

 # Cyan

-Cyan is a lightweight ECS library built for lua, inspired from Concord and other ECS libs.
+Cyan is a lightweight ECS library built for LOVE.

 It is designed to have a very minimalistic and intuitive API whilst having time complexities among the best ECS libaries out there.